Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Oracle Complexity

+The batch-invariance conclusion below is a statement within this feasibility region (so $b$ may grow like $\sqrt{N}$, not linearly in $N$), not at arbitrary $b$.
+Substituting $T=N/b$ and taking $\eta=\eta^\star$ within the feasibility region, the resulting \emph{squared} Fisher-dual stationarity gap satisfies

-which is independent of $b$ at leading order.
-The practical implication for OR settings is that, under this budget-constrained regime, small batches lose nothing in worst-case guarantee while gaining more frequent iterates; the Fisher/Godambe geometry determines the \emph{constant} but not the \emph{scaling} in $N$. \end{corollary}
+so the norm gap decays as $N^{-1/4}$.
+Within the feasibility region the bound is independent of $b$ at leading order, which suggests---under a fixed oracle budget---that small batches do not degrade the worst-case guarantee while gaining more frequent iterates; the identified geometry determines the \emph{constant} but not the \emph{scaling} in $N$. \end{corollary}